WTy-2/spec/src/run_rep.md

 ## Subtyping

-There are two possible strategies I can think of for combining this scheme with subtyping:
+There are a couple possible strategies I can think of for combining this scheme with subtyping:

 - Make subtyping coercive by copying and adding/removing where necessary.
 This limits sharing significantly.